wikimedia/design-codex/packages/codex-docs/docs/contributing/contributing-code.md

 **Linting**
 - Codex uses [stylelint-order](https://github.com/hudochenkov/stylelint-order/) to order CSS/Less
   rules
-- Stylelint rules can be disabled with a valid explanation included as a comment.
+- Stylelint rules can be disabled/enabled and should be marked as CSS style comment `/* stylelint-disable-next-line rule-name */`.

 Below are some sample styles for a component to demonstrate these conventions: